 Chapter I: Neo Romance Dawn

 Straw Hat Luffy was awakened by a subtle swaying that seemed to grow more violent by the second as he opened his eyes, blinked, and yawned tiredly.
-What had he been doing before he dozed off?
+What was he doing before he dozed off?
 Memories presented themselves as his mind snapped back into alertness.
 Oh, yeah.
 He was still drifting.
 What was that noise?
 He took a look around him as his eyes focused, and laughed out loud.

 Regardless, he didn't want to risk it.
 It would not do for the future Pirate King to die at the hands of a tiny ass whirlpool like this.
 It wasn't his own fate he was worried about as much as the fate of the lives he would come to affect.
-In the beginning of his journey, he had easily resigned himself to the risks of his foolish dream, but as thoughts of those that he had to protect gradually piled up on his conscience, that mindset had become increasingly difficult to maintain.
+In the beginning of his journey, he had easily resigned himself to the risks of his foolish dream, but as thoughts of those that he had to protect gradually piled up on his conscience, that mindset became increasingly difficult to maintain.
 In the eyes of many, he would always be a careless idiot, and in some respects this would always hold true.
 But what some didn't realize was that there were some things he had an ingrained intelligence for from the beginning, and other things he had forcefully willed himself to learn along the way…with some help.

 He made a quick decision.
 He had already resolved to play an active role this time around, and that meant not leaving himself at the mercy of a barrel if he could help it.
 So he took a quick leap off the boat, propelling himself over the waters with a force that almost sank it.
 Any sane person would have wondered if he was losing it with this recent action, but sane people didn't last very long where he was going.
-After reaching the vertex of his parabolic trajectory, he took another step, and the air below him responded in turn, propelling him higher and further.
+After reaching the highest point of his jump, he took another step, and the air below him responded in turn, propelling him higher and further.
 He took more steps until he was cruising through the air at a comfortable speed.

 He accelerated quickly and made his way over to the slightly stronger auras in the distance.
 One in particular dwarfed them all in power, but in other aspects that were far more important at this stage, it paled in comparison to another that Luffy instantly recognized.
 The shockingly humble presence brought a nostalgic smile to Luffy's face.